 - Not use any illegal drugs

 As part of your terms of probation you likely consented to submit to random drug and/or alcohol testing.
 This means that when you show up for a scheduled meeting with your probation officer you may be asked to submit to a drug test.
 Your probation officer could also show up at your home or call you in for a test as well.
-Failing the test will likely cause your office to submit a violation to the court.
+Failing the test will likely cause your probation officer to submit a probation violation to the court.
 The court will then schedule you for a violation hearing.
-If the court finds you in violation of your probation the court can do one of three things as a general rule:
+If the court finds you in violation of your probation, the court can do one of three things as a general rule:

 - Continue you on probation with no change

 - Continue you on probation with additional terms or conditions and/or extend your probation period.

 - Revoke your probation and require you to complete all, or a portion of, your suspended sentence.

 If you are a probationer, make no mistake that failing a drug test can have serious consequences, so think twice before using drugs during your term of probation.